adhithyasash1/agent-os/README.md

 both a trace and an RL transition, all on one machine, in one process, using SQLite as the default store.

-It is not a general AGI.
-It is a small, honest runtime you can read in an afternoon, run without any API keys, and benchmark against ablations of itself.
+run without any API keys, and benchmark against ablations of itself.

 ---